sarandis10/Full-Stuck-React-App-with-MongoDB/README.md

 # 4.0 Front End

-4.1 numerous conponents created. each one servs its own purpose
+4.1 Numerous components created. each one is serving its own purpose